You FM (Greece)

 YouFM was a radio station broadcasting on 100.1 MHz serving Patras, Achaia and the western portion of Greece.
 The station was a mixture of variety and Top 40.
-The station was also served online, but not from the player.
 The station was originally launched in 1989, as Step FM.

 In 2004, Step FM started partnership with 95.2 Athens DeeJay to rebroadcast programs and was renamed Patras DeeJay.
-After three years, in 2007 the partnership with the Attica station was dissolved and renamed YouFM with its official program starting on October 1st of the same year.
+After three years, in 2007 the partnership with the Attica station was dissolved and renamed YouFM with its official program starting on October 1 of the same year.

 Constantinos Saradis was the program director in the period of 2007 up to 2010.
 Then, the station changed, Diamantis Kyriakakis, as the last program director made a lot of changes to the program, and also in the music.
 From the summer of 2010 until its closure, it was the most popular radio station in Patras for all ages especially in the target group from 20 to 35 years old.